YaelBenShalom/Turtle-Control/inspection.md

    turtlesim
    ```
 12. Use the ROS command `rosservice list | xargs -L1 rosservice type` to list the types of services defined by `crazy_turtle`
-   The output of the command looks like
+   The output of the command looks like [this is listing the types of all services, you are looking for `rossrv package crazy_turtle`
    ```
    std_srvs/Empty
    turtlesim/Kill